Lecrapouille/zipper/README.md

 #### Appending files or folders inside the archive.

 The `add()` method allows appending files or folders.
-The `Zipper::zipFlags::Better` is set implicitly.
+The `Zipper::ZipFlags::Better` is set implicitly.
 Other options are (as the last argument):

-- Store only: `Zipper::zipFlags::Store`.
+- Store only: `Zipper::ZipFlags::Store`.
-- Compress faster, less compressed: `Zipper::zipFlags::Faster`.
+- Compress faster, less compressed: `Zipper::ZipFlags::Faster`.
-- Compress intermediate time/compression: `Zipper::zipFlags::Medium`.
+- Compress intermediate time/compression: `Zipper::ZipFlags::Medium`.
-- Compress better: `Zipper::zipFlags::Better`.
+- Compress better: `Zipper::ZipFlags::Better`.

 In case of success, the `add()` will return `true`; otherwise it will return `false` and `error()` should be used for getting the std::error_code.